xiaolei-lab/SIMER/README.md

 ## Generate phenotype controlled by QTNs subject to Beta distribution
 **[back to top](#contents)**

 ***Beta*** distribution is a density function of conjugate prior distribution as Bernoulli distribution and Binomial distribution.
-Phenotype controlled by QTNs subject to ***Beta*** distribution in single trait simulation is displayed as follows:
+Phenotype controlled by QTNs subject to ***Beta*** distribution in single-trait simulation is displayed as follows:

 ```r
 # Generate annotation simulation parameters